RiguyX/passphrasegen/README.md

 # passphrasegen
-Provides passphrases like correcthorsebatterystaple.net without the issues of a web-based password generator.
+Provides passphrases like correcthorsebatterystaple.net without the security issues of a web-based password generator.

 THIS PROGRAM WORKS FOR LINUX ONLY!